'They aren't just names': Survivors, activists remember women killed at Polytechnique

 Nathalie Provost remembers holding classmate Nathalie Croteau's hand that day when a gunman motivated by a hatred of feminists opened fire on campus, killing 14 women and injuring a dozen other people.

-"When it happened, we were there, side-by-side.
-Barbara 1/8Klucznik-Widajewicz 3/8, too," said Provost, who was shot four times in the attack on December 6, 1989.
+``When it happened, we were there, side-by-side.
+Barbara (Daigneault), too,'' said Provost, who was shot four times in the attack on December 6, 1989.

-Croteau and Klucznik-Widajewicz were among the day's victims, many of them engineering students, who were killed during the massacre.
+Croteau and Daigneault were among the day's victims, many of them engineering students, who were killed during the massacre.

-"For me, they aren't just names," Provost said on Sunday during a small gathering to honour the women in a Montreal park named in their honour.
+``For me, they aren't just names,'' Provost said on Sunday during a small gathering to remember the women in a Montreal park named in their honour.

 Even 31 years after they were killed, Provost said there can be no quiet mourning for the dead while the fight to prevent violence against women takes on increasing urgency.